CodeZhangBorui/VeloUtils/README.md

 # VelocityUtils

-Adds a variety of useful functions to Velocity.
+Adds a variety of small but useful functions to Velocity.

 > [!NOTE]
 >
-> This plugin is under active development, and features may change or be removed at any time.
+> By default, all functions are disabled.
+Please edit the `config.yml` file to enable the functions.

 ## Current Features

 - Whitelist function for sub-servers
+- Server Links (List of custom URLs that servers can show in player pause menus, available on 1.21 and above clients)

 ## Getting Started